chef-partners/azuredevops-chef/overview.md

 * Chef Cookbook Path - the path to the cookbook to upload within the sources that have been checked out
     - It is assumed that the cookbook will be in `$(Build.SourcesDirectory)\cookbooks` and this is added as a helper, however the name of the cookbook _must_ be set, unless it is the only thing in the specified directory.
     - Do not use `/` as a path to the cookbook.
 If it is in the root of the sources then leave as `$(Build.SourcesDirectory)`

-The following information is optional

-* Chef SSL Verification Mode - if using self-signed certificates on the Chef server then uncheck this option

 ## Execute Inspec